Student Clubs

 CAED Clubs

-The CAED Ambassadors, founded in 2002, is an organization working to open the lines of communication between students, faculty, the industry, and any and all other individuals interested in the college.
-The Ambassadors aid in CAED-sponsored events and serve as consultants for the CAED student body.
+The CAED Ambassadors, founded in 2002, is an organization facilitating communication between students, faculty, alumni, the industry, and other individuals interested in the college.
+The ambassadors aid in CAED-sponsored events and serve as consultants for the CAED student body.
 Our goal is to encourage interdisciplinary activities and to build a reputation of being a reliable resource for the college.
 We are available to assist with college events such as meetings, conferences and college tours.
-New members are invited to call for details, to provide a letter of reference and attend an orientation.
+New member candidates are invited to submit an application with a letter of reference.

 Ray Ladd